Private Knee Surgery In Droitwich | The Droitwich Spa Hospital | Circle Health Group Skip to main content

 The knee is a weight-bearing joint and is unfortunately quite prone to damage, through either trauma or disease.
 Any type of pain and/or stiffness in the knee can reduce movement and affect our ability to weight-bear.

 The most common reason for requiring knee surgery is osteoarthritis in the knee joint.
-Osteoarthritis is the most common type of arthritis in the UK and can affect people all ages.
-As we age, our joints experience ‘wear and tear’ as we go about our normal movements and activities.
+Osteoarthritis is the most common type of arthritis in the UK and can affect people of all ages.
+As we age, our joints experience ‘wear and tear’ as we endure our normal movements and activities.
 Osteoarthritis causes the smooth cartilage lining the end of the bones in the knee to break down more rapidly than normal.

 When this happens in your knee, you’ll usually start to notice increased pain and stiffness in the knee.
 As osteoarthritis progresses in the joint even simple things like sitting down, standing up or walking up and down stairs can become noticeably harder.
 You may eventually find yourself relying on walking aids to move around safely.